 - Required: A visitor will not be able to submit the form if they leave a required field empty;

-- Drop-down, checkbox, radio button selections: These type of form fields typically require a few pre-defined options for the visitor to select from.
+- Drop-down, checkbox, radio button selections: These types of form fields typically require a few pre-defined options for the visitor to select from.

 Adding New Form Fields:

-You can add new form fields at any time by clicking on the Add New button.
-Doing so will present you with 7 field type options.
+You can add new form fields at any time by clicking on EDIT and then on the + ADD FIELD button.
+Doing so will present you with 7 field-type options.

 - Input Field